techstreams/TSCodeTalk_Forms/Share_Form_View_Only_Access.md

 # TSCodeTalk > Forms > Share Form "View" Only Access

-This script shares a form with "View" only access.
+This script shares a form with "View" only access.  *(Forms do not automatically provide a way to share forms as "View" Only.)*

 ---